 - low mood

 Inhaling any substance into your lungs can cause irritation to the delicate tissue.
 This includes tobacco, cannabis and vaping products.

 As cannabis may worsen anxiety and paranoia in some people, only use it where you feel safe and with people you trust.
 Avoid using cannabis if you’re prone to anxiety or have existing mental health problems.

 Start low, go slow as potency can be hugely variable.
-Start with a very small dose and, if using more, increase dose cautiously, giving time for previous doses to wear off, about 30mins
+Start with a very small dose and, if using more, increase dose cautiously.
+Give time for previous doses to wear off, about 30 minutes.

 Using cannabis more safely